-Number of units: 2 Faculty: CAPAL Fees: \$40 Board Developed Course Contact: Mr P. Todd - Head Teacher CAPAL l Teacher CAPAL HSC exam: Yes ATAR: Yes - Category A Ms I K. Ishikawa Prerequisites: Nil Corequisites: N il

-Exclusions: Japanese Beginners; Japanese in Context; Japanese and Literature.

-Eligibility: Strict eligibility rules apply to the study of this subject.
-Check with your teacher or refer to Languages courses Eligibility Criteria.

-This course provides opportunities for students to develop their skills and knowledge of Japanese.
-Through tasks associated with a range of texts and text types, students gain an insight into the culture and language of Japanese-speaking communities through the study of a range of texts.
+Number of units: 2 Faculty: CAPAL Fees: \$40 Board Developed Course Contact: Mr Paul Todd - Head Teacher CAPAL HSC exam: Yes ATAR: Yes - Category A Ms Kristina Ishikawa Prerequisites: Nil Corequisites: Nil Exclusions: Japanese Beginne ers; Japanese in Context; Japan ese and Literature. es apply to the study of this su efer to Languages courses Eligi - associated with a range of te their skills and knowledge of Japanese.
+Through tasks in an insight into the culture and language of Japanese- Yea r 11 Year 12 What students learn What students learn Students' skills in, and knowledge of Japanese will be developed through tasks associated with a range of texts and text types, which reflect the themes and topics.

-Year 11 Year 12

-What students learn What students learn

-Students' skills in, and knowledge of Japanese will be developed through tasks associated with a range of texts and text types, which reflect the themes and topics.
 Students gain insight into the culture and language of Japanese-speaking communities through the study of a range of texts and text types, which reflect the themes and topics.

-Prescribed Themes Mandatory Topics The individual Personal world Daily life Leisure Future plan The Japanese-speaking communities Travelling in Japan Living in Japan Cultural life The changing world The world of work Current issues

-Course requirements: Nil

-Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
+Year 11 and 12 Prescribed Themes Mandator Mandatory Topics The individual Personal world Daily life Leisure Future plan The Japanese-speaking comn nunities Travelling in Japan Living in Japan Cultural life The changing world The world of work Current issues Course requirements: Nil Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
 It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
 There will be a maximum of three tasks in Year 11 and four tasks in Year 12.

-Careers: Hospitality Worker, Tourist Guide, Travel Agent, Diplomatic Service Operator, Translator/Interpreter, Media Representative, Trade Officer, Financial Advisor, Teacher.
+Careers: Hospitality Worker, Tourist Guide, Travel Agent, Diplomatic Service Operator, Translator/Interpreter, Media

+Representative, Trade Officer, Financial Advisor, Teacher.